EwoutH/EPA1352-Adv-Simulation/EPA1352-G06-A1/README.md

 This repository contains three dictionaries:
  - `data`, with the raw, interim and processed data.
  - `images`, with the exported images supporting this report.
  - `notebook`, with the `Bridges.ipynb` and `Roads_EDA.ipynb` Jupyter Notebooks containing all code.
-HTML versions of the notebooks are also availble to quickly look through.
+HTML versions of the notebooks are also available to quickly look through.

 The report continues below.